Anytime-Valid Quantum State Tomography via Confidence Sequences: Introduction

 The problem of providing rigorous error bounds for QST has been addressed by several recent works.
 Notably, the paper~\cite{blume2012robust} introduced confidence regions based on the likelihood ratio that offer rigorous frequentist coverage guarantees (see also \cite{Renner} for a related theoretical study).
 While this method provides reliable error bounds, it is designed for a \emph{fixed sample size}.
 That is, the confidence regions are theoretically valid only for a predetermined number of measurements decided before data collection begins.
 This limitation poses challenges in sequential or adaptive scenarios where the experimenter may wish to monitor the state estimate in real-time, make decisions based on intermediate results, or stop the experiment when a desired accuracy is reached.

 In contrast, this letter aims at developing \emph{anytime-valid} confidence sets that maintain their coverage guarantees uniformly over all time steps, including at data-dependent stopping times.
 This property is critical for sequential decision-making.
-The proposed method, \emph{anytime-valid quantum state tomography} (AV-QST), augments existing QST methods with rigorous, time-uniform confidence guarantees.
-AV-QST builds on \emph{confidence sequences}, a recent advance in sequential inference~\cite{howard2021time}.
+The proposed method, \emph{anytime-valid quantum state tomography} (AV-QST), augments existing QST methods with rigorous, time-uniform confidence guarantees~\cite{howard2021time}.